An unknottedness result for self shrinkers with multiple ends: Preliminaries

 \section{Preliminaries}

-Let $X: M \to N^{n+1}$ be an embedding of $M$ realizing it as a smooth closed hypersurface of $N$, which by abuse of notation we also refer to as $M$.
+Let $X: M \to N^{n+1}$ be an embedding of $M$ realizing it as a smooth closed hypersurface of $N$, whose image by abuse of notation we also refer to as $M$.
 Then the mean curvature flow $M_t$ of $M$ is given by (the image of) $X: M \times [0,T) \to N^{n+1}$ satisfying the following, where $\nu$ is the outward normal:

 $ $